 Lief spent a little more time trying to understand this woman’s situation, and, when he did, he was able to answer her opening question.
 What should she do with her Panama corporation?
 Get rid of it, Lief told her.
 A Panama corporation didn’t figure into her plans, as she explained them, so the cost of maintaining the Panama structure was wasted money.

-At last year’s event, an attendee asked what to do with the corporation he’d formed to hold real estate.
+At last week’s event, an attendee asked what to do with the corporation he’d formed to hold real estate.
 He’d recently sold the property out of the corporation and wanted to know what to do with the structure now.
-Lief suggested he let it go dormant (that is, stop paying the renewal fees), as the investor didn’t have another immediate use for the entity.
+Lief suggested he let it go dormant (that is, stop paying the renewal fees), as he didn’t have another immediate use for the entity.
 With the cost of a new entity being more or less the same as two years of fees to maintain the corporation in question, the guy would save money in the long run.